 - Click OK to save your changes.

-The setting takes effect the next time you connect to the server.
+The setting takes effect the next time Horizon Client connects to the server.